 Dental plaque is a biofilm that develops naturally on teeth when these do not get enough use or enough cleaning.
 When the plaque calcifies, it turns into tartar.
 This appears primarily on the rim of the gums (the gumline) and on the back teeth.
 Tartar is very difficult to remove without the help of a veterinarian.

-We recommend that you make it a habit to examine the teeth of your dog or cat once a week.
+We recommend that you get into the habit of examining your dog or cat’s teeth once a week.
 Your pet will become accustomed to you examining the mouth and you will be able to discover any dental deterioration at an early stage.
 Unlike humans, dogs and cats rarely get cavities, but are much more prone to excess tartar build-up and gum disease (gingivitis).
 Gingivitis can be seen as reddening of the gums adjacent to the teeth.
 It also causes bad breath.

-The best way of keeping your pet’s teeth and gums healthy is by removing plaque regularly and thoroughly with the use of a toothbrush.
+The best way of keeping your pet’s teeth and gums healthy is by removing plaque regularly and thoroughly using a toothbrush.
 Since many dogs and cats do not permit their teeth to be brushed, ProDen PlaqueOff® Animal provides a complimentary solution which helps keep plaque and tartar under control.

 ProDen PlaqueOff® Animal is ingested together with food and results can usually be seen after a 2-8 week period.
 How fast you will be able to notice a difference depends on how long the problem has been affecting your pet’s oral health.